 San Diego Zoo

-The San Diego Zoo has a respected reputation, because it really is a great zoo.
+The San Diego Zoo has a respected reputation, and this is because it really is a great zoo.
 We loved how many animals we could see from our narrated double-decker bus tour.
 This tour also provides a great overview of the zoo.

 The zoo is incredibly popular, so the lines to purchase tickets get very long right after the zoo opens.
 Parking for the zoo is free and, if you arrive early, relatively easy to find.
 As a bonus you can park here and visit more of Balboa Park without moving your car.